-The next phase of your new office fit out is as important as selecting a space and finalising a design — authority approvals.
+The next phase of your new office fit out are the authority approvals.

-Gaining the approval of relevant authorities is required for most office fit outs.
-The best time to seek out and finalise approval is generally between the design and the construction phase of your fit out.
-The process can take several weeks, so allow for this in your relocation plans.
+Most office fit outs need authority approvals of one short or another.
+Finalise any authority approvals between the design and the construction phase of your office fit out.
+The process can take several weeks, so allow for this in your timeline.

 Unless you have already been through several office relocations, knowing the ins and outs of authority approvals can be confusing.
 Here are some of the most important things to understand: